MEXICAN CORAL REEFS

 Mexico’s Pacific coast is home to some of the world’s most biodiverse coral reefs, underwater communities that support sharks, turtles, and other marine life.
 They also support human lives by buffering the coastline from intense storms and providing livelihoods from fishing and tourism.
 Yet these reefs are imperiled by ocean acidification, more frequent and powerful storms due to climate change, and damage from human overuse.

-Teams of volunteer divers will survey up to 40 coral reef sites multiple times a year for several years.
+Teams of volunteer divers surveyed coral reef sites multiple times a year for several years.

 Data That Drives Change